 The bottom line for everybody: Stay alert when using digital media.
 Critical thinking about what we upload as well as download is solid prevention, and prevention in this case is the best protection by far.

-We’re not in a position to provide legal advice, but we can tell you that laws vary from state to state, each jurisdiction enforces the law differently, and the applicable “child pornography” laws that are sometimes applied were written before sexting was “invented.”
+We’re not in a position to provide legal advice, but we can tell you that laws vary from state to state and country to country, each jurisdiction enforces the law differently, and the applicable “child pornography” laws that are sometimes applied were written before sexting was “invented.”
 With sexting, the same minor can be both perpetrator and victim when producing and sending photos of him or herself – a very tricky situation under current laws.

-- If your children have received any nude pictures on their phones, have them delete the photos.
+- If your children have received any sexually explicit images on their phones, have them delete the images.
 Your family doesn’t want to run the risk of having what could be deemed “child pornography” on any of its devices.

 - The next most important thing is to have the calm, supportive conversation we mention above, if you haven’t already, and learn as much as you can about the situation – for example, if they forwarded any images and why and what they think about the motives behind the incident.
 Talk about the possible psychological and legal impacts.